jlempen/Surface-IceLake-macOS-Hibernation-Fix/README.md

 Find: 5353335F00
 Replace: 5353335F01
 ```
+Before the rename, the system log shows:
+> (AppleACPIPlatform) ACPI: sleep states S4 S5

+After the rename, the system log shows:
+> (AppleACPIPlatform) ACPI: sleep states S3 S4 S5

+and commands such as `pmset -g log` or `pmset -g log | grep -e "Sleep.*due to" -e "Wake.*due to"` now clearly show that the device is entering sleep and (eventually) waking up from sleep.

 ## Add Reserved Memory region
+This fix was found in [Tyler Nguyen's x1c6-hackintosh repo](https://github.com/tylernguyen/x1c6-hackintosh/issues/44#issuecomment-705971765).
+Thank you @benbender @1Revenger1 @savvamitrofanov and @vit9696!

 Get rid of the black screen on Wake with the following Reserved Memory region in `NVRAM -> ReservedMemory`:
 ```
 Comment: Fix hibernate mode 25 black screen on wake